 Sadly, it didn’t look to us like the cats were all that well cared for as they appeared rather skinny and malnourished.
 We didn’t stay for long due to the number of tourists, which, in our opinion, is not so good for the cats either.
 Cruising around the lake was beautiful and it was a worthwhile trip.

 Interesting Places around Nyaungshwe

 We also hired bicycles for the day and cycled through the countryside, visiting a hilltop pagoda as well as some local villages.
 There wasn’t so much to see in terms of sights – it was more about the journey and the chance to get out of town.
-Around Nyaungshwe it is also possible to visit a WINERY and some HOT SPRINGS.
+Around Nyaungshwe, it is also possible to visit the Red Mountain Estate Winery and some hot springs.

 Pindaya Cave Temple